jdevstatic-tutorials/content-dev-workflow/README.md

 I tested several workflows of my own and I want it to be simple as possible.
 I tried using GitHub
-Desktop and VS Code or GitHub Gist as additional tools, but it's not that simple.
+Desktop and VS Code or GitHub Gist, etc., as additional tools, but it's not that simple.
 Don't get me wrong, they are great